 Product liability claims typically fall into three categories: manufacturing defects, design defects, and failures to warn.
 How are these claims different?

-- Manufacturing defects occur when products differ from the intended design, and the defect causes bodily injuries or death.
+This occurs when products differ from the intended design, and the defect causes bodily injuries or death.
 For example, if a manufacturer of packaged foods permits bacteria, glass or other contaminants to spoil its products, a consumer that is sickened by the product may have a manufacturing defect claim.

-- Design defects occur when products present a safety hazard as designed, such as when a circular saw lacks a safety guard.
+This occurs when products present a safety hazard as designed, such as when a circular saw lacks a safety guard.
 With their high centers of gravity and weak crush-prone roofs, 15-passenger vans are another example of defective design.

-- Failures to warn occur when the manufacturer does not provide adequate warnings or instructions to caution the consumer of a known danger, such as a child’s toy which does not contain warnings about choking or suffocation hazards.
+This occurs when the manufacturer does not provide adequate warnings or instructions to caution the consumer of a known danger, such as a child’s toy which does not contain warnings about choking or suffocation hazards.
 Pennsylvania’s product laws also provide that manufacturers and suppliers may even be found liable if a product was not being used in the way it was intended, deeming these warnings so important.
 In addition to clearly labeled warnings, certain products must also list age-related restrictions regarding sale, use, or purchase.
 Failure to provide these warnings may constitute a product defect regardless of if the product was being used correctly or if the product was being misused.

 Product liability cases can include a wide range of consumer goods and industrial products, including but not limited to: